-National Association for Music Education (NAfME)
+Eastman’s chapter of the National Association for Music Education strives to:

-- make available to members opportunities for professional development;
+- Make available to members opportunities for professional development

-- provide all members with the opportunity to become acquainted with leaders in the music education profession through participation in programs, demonstrations, discussions, workshops, and performances planned by this chapter, the state music educators association, and NAfME.
+- Provide all members with the opportunity to become acquainted with leaders in the music education profession through participation in programs, demonstrations, discussions, workshops, and performances planned by this chapter, the state music educators association, and NAfME.

 The Mission of Sigma Alpha Iota International Music Fraternity is to encourage, nurture and support the art of music.
 Our purpose is to form chapters of women college students and alumnae who have a sincere interest in music; to uphold the highest standards of music; to further the development of music in America and throughout the world; to give inspiration and encouragement to members; to organize the cultural life of Sigma Alpha Iota members as a contributing factor to their educational growth; to support the ideals and goals of the member’s Alma Mater; and to adhere to the highest standards of citizenship in school, community and fraternity life.

-Our mission is to provide a safe space for Eastman students of all backgrounds to discuss gender and sexual identity.
+The mission of Spectrum is to provide a safe space for Eastman students of all backgrounds to discuss gender and sexual identity.
 We want to maintain a positive, supportive, and enjoyable environment where students are comfortable to have fun, make friends, learn about issues of gender and sexual identity, and discuss personal experiences with gender and sexual identity.
 We want to maintain an environment of equality and freedom of expression for all.